 Whilst some tenancy agreements state that professional cleaning must be done, there are some that only state a high cleaning standard.
 If you’re a new landlord then you may not realise what your rights are as the owner of a property especially when it comes to end of tenancy cleaning.

-If a tenant leaves the property having not cleaned it to the standard requested by the agreement, then you can hire in professionals to clean the property and then bill this to to the liable tenant.
+If a tenant leaves the property having not cleaned it to the standard requested by the agreement, then you can hire in a cleaning company to clean the property and then bill this to to the liable tenant.
 The end of tenancy cleaning cost will vary based on the size of the property and the standard it’s left in by the tenants, and although it it will eventually be billed to the tenant you’ll likely need to pay for this upfront and reclaim the amount out of the tenant’s deposit.

 Here are some top tips for nay new landlord:

 Although is it only a small and maybe insignificant part of your tenancy agreement, filling in the inventory report is essential for any tenant who wants to ensure their deposit is returned to them at the end of their tenancy.
 There are so many cases in which people have not successfully completed their inventory reports during the first week of their tenancy and therefore have missed out on getting their deposit back at the end, even if they’ve done everything else right and had the property professionally cleaned.

 You can hire a professional, who will inspect the whole property from top to bottom, giving details of the smallest things as are undeniable proof from estate agents eyes of the initial and final condition of the house.
 Although this will be a more costly route to take.

 You may also choose to do the inventory yourself and this is totally acceptable.
 Whilst it does hold risks, as long as you can show visual representations (make sure you take photos of any major problems or damage) then you will be fine.
 As long as you can back up anything you say with undeniable proof that is clear and steady, then you will find there are no problems with filling in your own inventory at the start and end of your tenancy.